Lens Mounts: Topcon UV

 Basic Information on the Topcon UV mount:

-The Topcon UV cameras are somewhat exceptional in that they are interchangeable lens leaf shutter cameras.
-Instead of the customary arrangement (echoed in 99% of SLR cameras) of a focal plane shutter (cloth or metal) nearest to the film and a mirror between that shutter and the lens, the line of Topcon UV-mount cameras had a mirror, and a leaf shutter between the mirror and the lens (but no focal plane shutter).
+From today’s perspective Topcon UV cameras and lenses are somewhat exceptional in that they are interchangeable lens leaf shutter SLR cameras1.
+Instead of the customary arrangement (echoed in >90% of SLR cameras) of a focal plane shutter (cloth or metal) nearest to the film and a mirror between that shutter and the lens, the line of Topcon UV-mount cameras were designed to use a mirror, and a leaf shutter between the mirror and the lens (but no focal plane shutter).

 See pictures below for structure of Topcon UV mount: